ehrenbrav/nestcamDIY/README.md

 ### 4.8 Reconnect the Control Board

-Connect the control board to the correct Pi pins as before using the colored female-female wires.
+Connect the MOSFET board and motion detector board to the correct Pi pins as before using the colored wires.

 ### 4.9 Connect the Power Supply Cable

-For powered setups:
+For wired power setups:

-- connect a 6-inch micro-USB extension cord into the **PWR** jack of the Pi
+- Connect a 6-inch micro-USB extension cord into the **PWR** jack of the Pi

 For battery and solar setups:

-- connect a 6-inch USB-C extension cord to the charging jack on the UPS HAT
+- Connect a 6-inch USB-C extension cord to the charging jack on the UPS HAT

 In all cases:

-- route the cable through the notch in the enclosure
+- Route the cables through the notchs in the enclosure
 - make sure there is some slack both inside and outside the enclosure

-For solar setups, also attach the solar power cable you previously made and route it through the notch.
+For solar setups, also attach the solar power cable you previously made and route it through one of the notches.

 <p align="center">
   <img src="images/IMG_3512.jpeg" alt="Cable entry points sealed on the enclosure" width="650">